Fluid-Imaging-Technologies/ims/README.md

 -------

-The ims program requires access to some rawfiles taken from a VisualSpreadsheet run as well as a calibration image from the run.
+The ims program requires access to some rawfiles taken from a VisualSpreadsheet run as well as a calibration image from the same run.

-1. File|Load Image
+Step 1 - File | Load Image

 Load a rawfile_xxxxxx.tif from a VisualSpreadsheet run.

-2. File|Load Background Image
+Step 2 - File|Load Background Image

 Load a cal_image_xxxxxx.tif image from the run.